 Maintain Your Extra Length

-Now that you’ve added extensions to your look, you’ll need to maintain that.
-The extensions aren’t easy to manage when you’ve become accustomed to short hair.
+Now that you added extensions to your look need maintain that. the aren easy manage when become accustomed short hair.
 Styling short hair, and styling much longer hair is completely different.
 The process requires that you add a little extra into your day.
 For example, when I started wearing extensions, I would forget to wear a bonnet that covers all of my hair and just what my regular scarf.
 Due to this, I would wake up with ridiculous bedhead.

 My extensions looked ridiculous in the morning!
 I had to make adjustments to my nighttime routine, and my daytime routine.
 Due to the hair being longer, I had to wake up a little earlier to get my style looking right.
 At first, I just used clip-ins but that required me to use too much heat on my hair.
 So, then I decided to get a weave with leave out, however, that also required a lot of heat styling.

 Most short hairstyles require heat styling, but I wanted to maintain my healthy curls since the big chop.
 After feeling frustrated for a while, I asked my stylist and they said to use a heat protectant or get a closure and wig.
 Eventually, I decided to get a wig that covered my hair.